 - Obtain one recommendation letter from your academic advisor supporting the internship area/subject chosen.

-MICA’s faculty member in residence at SACI during the spring 2014 semester is Jo Smail.
+MICA’s faculty member in residence at SACI during the fall 2015 semester is Phyllis Platner.

 SACI’s resident faculty members are international (Italian, British, American, and more) and are experienced and expert studio artists, art historians, and educators.

 SACI is housed at the ‘Palazzo dei Cartelloni,’ a beautifully restored Renaissance building in the center of Florence that boasts gallery and exhibition space, classrooms, a library, offices, an art conservation laboratory, media facilities, and studios that surround a large, traditional Italian garden.
 Facilities at SACI include dedicated MICA studio space.
 Students live in the city of Florence in fully furnished, self-catering apartments.